TickTeam/guide-tt/android_app/how_to_create_checklists_in_a_subtask.md

-###How to add description to a task with checklists?（Pro Only）
+###How to add description to a task with checklists?（Pro only）
 Enter a task with checklists and tap task title or one of the checklists to be in "edit" mode, then the "Description" field will appear.
 Then you can add necessary description for it.
 ![](checklist45.jpg)